haathie/pgmb/README.md

 ## Queues

 A queue is a FIFO store of messages.
 A queue can have multiple simultaneous consumers & publishers.
-The queue's tables also reside in its own schema (`live_messages` => messages that are currently being processed, `consumed_messages` => messages that have been consumed & consequently archived -- only if queue's configured to archive).
+The queue's tables also reside in its own schema, specfied by `pgmb_q_<queue-name>`.
+The following tables are created:
+- `live_messages` => messages that are currently being processed,
+- `consumed_messages` => messages that have been consumed & consequently archived -- only if queue's configured to archive.

 A queue has the following options:
 - **name**: globally unique identifier for the queue